yokoffing/NextDNS-Config/README.md

 ***

 # Privacy :lock:
-Privacy features block certain requests so that companies cannot track your information and browsing history.
+Privacy features block certain requests so that companies cannot track your information and browsing history.<sup>[1](https://aeon.co/essays/privacy-matters-because-it-empowers-us-all)</sup>

 Privacy is a [spectrum](https://blog.thenewoil.org/the-privacy-myth-binary-vs-spectrum).
 What you need varies on your [threat model](https://thenewoil.org/threatmodel.html), interest, and skillset.
-(You can watch [this short video](https://youtu.be/Wpkh-hfULgE) to understand the difference between security and privacy.)
+(You can watch [this short video](https://youtu.be/Wpkh-hfULgE) to understand the difference between security and privacy, and read [this](https://thenewoil.org/why.html) as to why it matters.)

 ### Blocklists <sup><sup>[1](https://github.com/nextdns/metadata/tree/master/privacy/blocklists)</sup></sup>